Understanding Call Grading

 3. Compare Performance Panel

-How Sentiment Scores Are Calculated
+How Call Grades Are Calculated

 Here’s the math behind the magic: